Zapier GDPR 2026 Germany — DPA, Article 28, SCCs and EU data transfers for German companies

 Frequently asked questions

-A Data Protection Impact Assessment is required when a Zapier workflow systematically monitors employees, processes special category data at scale, enables automated decisions about individuals, or processes large volumes of sensitive customer data.
-German DPAs have indicated that monitoring-adjacent automations trigger DPIA obligations even without a formal monitoring label.
+A DPIA is usually required when a Zapier workflow systematically monitors employees, processes special-category data at scale, enables automated decisions about individuals, or combines large volumes of customer data into profiling or scoring logic.

 Book Free Call